 Our Technology Transfer and Innovation team connects plant science discoveries that have commercial potential with external partners that can bring their technology to the marketplace.
 We collaborate with a variety of partners, from emerging start-ups to large corporations, to facilitate the impact of our science.

 Connecting agtech startups with infrastructure and scientific expertise allows good ideas to become commercialized products.
 We partner with the Wells Fargo Innovation Incubator (IN2) to help early-stage companies conduct research to further develop and validate their innovative solutions that utilize digital agriculture to produce food more sustainably.

-- Intrinsyx Bio: Plant probiotics that increase crop yield, reduce excess fertilizer and improve soil and water conditions.
+- Intrinsyx Bio: Intrinsyx Bio plant probiotics increase crop yield, reduce excess fertilizer, and improve soil and water conditions.
+To work, the probiotics must successfully “colonize” a crop.
+Intrinsyx’s IN2 project focused on better understanding how to entice plants to accept the probiotics and what varieties of crop respond positively to the probiotic microbes.
 Principal Investigators: Ivan Baxter, PhD and Rebecca Bart, PhD.

 Technology Transfer & Innovation

 We have a variety of technology licensing opportunities available, including antimicrobial peptides, steroid alkaloids, oil seed crops, and genome editing and mining traits.